px-sandbox/sandbox-wh-test-1/README.md

 AUTH0_DOMAIN=https://your-domain
 AUTH0_CLIENT_ID=client-id
 ```
+Now Run `npm start` command on terminal.
+It will deploy your stack changes and start Live Lambda Dev.

 ## How to create an api
   - We need to define endpoint inside the object of the routes key in MyStack.ts file.
     For eg `routes: {"PUT /notes/{id}": ""}`